le0pard/json_mend/README.md

 ## Handling Multiple JSON Objects

-If the input contains multiple JSON objects or text mixed with JSON, `JsonMend` attempts to extract and return them as a collection.
+If the input contains multiple JSON objects or text mixed with JSON, `JsonMend` attempts to extract and return them as a collection

 ```ruby
 input = 'Results: {"val": 1} and {"val": 2}'